#!admin/users/id/4711/profile/activeTabsheet/address

 String uriFragment = mapperTree.assembleUriFragment(mappers.get("helloWorld");

-Of course, when we pass a reference for an action mapper, which is contained in a deeper level of the URI action mapper tree, into assembleUriFragment(), this method will return a URI fragment consisting of the full path of this action mapper beginning with the root of the action mapper tree.
+Of course, when we pass a reference for an action mapper, which is contained in a deeper level of the URI action mapper tree, into assembleUriFragment()

 For example, take the following mapper tree: